Writing your profile

 Think carefully about your Childcare.co.uk screen name.
 Many childcare providers use an alias to help protect their anonymity online.
 However, if the alias links to another website or forum where you are talking in bad terms about a previous family for whom you have worked or if it is an inappropriate name then parents are unlikely to contact you.

-If you intend to include a photo of yourself, make sure it shows you positively.
+You must include a photo on your profile.
+Make sure it shows you positively.
 Brush your hair and wear smart clothes - the Halloween party you went to last night might have been wonderful, but a photo of you dressed as a vampire on your Childcare.co.uk profile might worry some parents.
+Most mobile phones take ‘selfie’ photos that can be uploaded easily but do check that they are clear (not fuzzy).

 Qualifications and experience

 What do you want and need from your future job?
 Some childminders, for example, might only have vacancies for a before and after school child; a nanny looking for a new family might need a live-in position.
 It is important that you are clear about your wants and needs as this will save time during the interview process.
-You might mention:
+You might mention, for example:

 • What sort of work you are looking for... part time, full time, nanny share etc;